BACK

 So why were so many visitors leaving?

-What led to the high bounce rate was the listing of all activities on a very long page (duh!).
+Testing with users revealed the cause of the high bounce rate: it was the listing of all activities on a very long page (duh!).

 GetYourGuide's algorithm highlighted one activity at the top of the long page with a "Top Pick" label.